 We will only display unique links, so if there are multiple users tweeting identical links or sharing the same URL on Twitter we will take the first link detected (chronological order).

-We have a rule in place which eliminates duplicate content from showing on two consecutive auto-created editions in the past 7 days.
+We have a rule in place which eliminates duplicate content from showing on auto-created editions in the past 7 days.

 4. Is the URL shared (via RSS or Twitter) a "fetchable" URL?